How Spain seeks to prop up its young and desperate generation | DW | 20.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A grave lack of state support programs has driven many young Spaniards to despair in the recent years marked by multiple crises.
-As students are suffering the most, efforts are underway to alleviate their plight.
+A grave lack of state support programs has driven many young Spaniards to despair in recent years, which were marked by multiple economic crises.
+As students are suffering the most, efforts are underway to help them.

 A series of crises has forced thousands of young Spaniards to leave their country in search of employment